To cowork or not to cowork, that is the question. (And we have the answer.)

 These just may be the best noise-cancelling wireless earbuds we’ve come across.
 They work well, they’re comfortable, and they have pass-through audio technology that allows you to hear yourself speak.
 Unlike the Airpods, these will work well with any Bluetooth-enabled device.

-A neoprene laptop sleeve with an easy-to-use magnetic snap closure.
+A simple neoprene laptop sleeve.
 We like this because it’s simple and has more water-resistance than your average laptop sleeve.

 The Thule Gauntlet offers far more protection than most laptop sleeves.
 With its rigid structure and durable materials, you’d have to try pretty hard to damage a laptop when it’s inside.